lycheeverse/lychee/README.md

 - check multiple files
 - support input files using wildcards
 - set timeout for HTTP requests in seconds.
 Disabled by default.
+- support checking links from any website URL
 - accept custom headers (see https://github.com/rust-lang/crates.io/issues/788)
+- use `HEAD` requests instead of `GET` to avoid network I/O
+- show the progress
+- show final status

 ## How?